developdaly/Fluent-Notes/README.md

 O'Reilly has built a CMS to publish long form content to many sources (print, web, ebook).
 Authors write in markup and choose where to publish to. [atlas.oreilly.com](http://atlas.oreilly.com)

+## DesignOps: Removing friction from your front-end development workflow
+by Jessica Allen (Engine Yard)

+We need to schedule recurring customer/cusomter support UX meetings to find out pain points.

+## How to Integrate Novice Developers into Your Team
+By Elise Worthy

+**Hungry Academy**

+livingsocial couldn't hire enough Rails engineers, so they found 24 complete code noobs.
+They were paid to live in DC for 5 months and work 16 hour days.

+10 months later all 24 people passed the academy.
+20 people are still employed by livingsocial (83%).

+**Why Beginners**

+* Focus on functional diversity (ideas and backgrounds).
+When we are different we think different.

+> A random group of problem solvers will outperform a group of the best problem solvers.

+An expert will lead to one best solution.
+A team of experts will lead to closely associated best solutions.
+A divere team will lead to diverse solutions.

+Language can be taught, but not diversity.

+* Autonomy - let individuals control their own diversity
+* Mastery - incentive by challenge (give more than they may be able to handle)
+* Purpose - make it meaningful

+5 Habits of Highly Effective Nerds

+* Each novice will have a technical mentor to meet with regularly
+* Anytime something new is started take nothing for granted.
+Encourage questions.
+* Ensure a regular pairing schedule preferably with more than one other person.
+* Code should be systematically reviewed via "pull request"
+* Jr Devs need individual learning goals with self-chosen objectives.
+Asses regularly.